Knowing what to feed your guinea pigs is vitally important.

 Can Guinea Pigs Eat Bread?

-Do you ever see people feeding bags of white bread to ducks?
+Do you ever see people feeding bags of white bread (or any type of bread) to ducks?

 Most people don’t realize how horrifically bad this is for the health of ducks and other birds who should never be fed bread.